pinnintisnehal/TEAM-36/README.md

 ## Problem Statement

 Drug labels contain critical information such as dosage, warnings, and usage instructions, but they are difficult to interpret and remember.
-However labels are difficult to read, users may misinterpret instructions, missing reminders can lead to unsafe usage.
+However labels are difficult to read, users may misinterpret instructions, and in many cases labels are available only as images, making the information even harder to access.
+Missing reminders can lead to unsafe usage.

 This project aims to:
 - Answer questions over drug labels accurately